Jennifer Garner Gets Surprisingly Real in Her Rap About Motherhood

 Jennifer Garner can act, but did you know she can also rap?

-The 48-year-old actress debuted her skills on Thursday's episode of The Ellen DeGeneres Show.
+The 46-year-old actress debuted her skills on Thursday's episode of The Ellen DeGeneres Show.

 While co-hosting Ellen DeGeneres' Mother's Day special, Garner decided to give the expectant mothers in the audience a little advice through song.
 So, she played them her music video.